boshi-an/SimpleRSA/README.md

 ## Requirements

-Just install requirements by the following command:
+Just install requirements by the following command `pip install -r requirements.txt`

-'''bash
-pip install -r requirements.txt
-'''

 ## For Receivers